 A patrol judge ensures that horse races are run safely and fairly, and without rule violations.
 There are no formal education requirements for this career, however all patrol judges must hold a high school diploma and state licensure, pass a vision test and physical exam, and have their fingerprints analyzed by the FBI.

-Patrol judges observe horse races and keep an eye out for anything that may cause the race to be unfair, such as violations or safety threats.
+Patrol judges observe horse races at racetrack and keep an eye out for anything that may cause the race to be unfair, such as violations or safety threats.
 They inform stewards, who have the final say in whether any actions are taken regarding rule violations or race results, of any notable occurrences.
 A high school diploma and state licensure is usually required to work as a patrol judge.
 These workers also need to submit to a vision test, a physical exam and fingerprinting.

 |Required Education||A high school diploma and state licensure|